CircuitBirds-FRC4601/CB6/README.md

 # CB6

-\#levelup
+It's time to...
+LEVEL UP!

 # Todo
 1. Get a Roborio
-3/2.
-Make some janky terrible code
+2. Make some janky terrible code
-2. Make it work
+3. Make it work
-3. Vision
+4. Vision
-4. ??
+5. ??
-5. Profit
+6. Profit